 How the garden is managed

-Hidcote Garden is fully open to the public 7 days a week from March through to the end of October, and for weekends only from November and December and February through March.
+Hidcote is now open daily until the end of October and for weekends only from November and December and February through March.
 Our gardeners curate this living piece of artwork, throughout the seasons to ensure our many visitors experience the garden as Lawrence Johnston its creator, would have wanted.

 Our kitchen garden and greenhouses help to supply the rest of the garden with plants and flowers throughout the year and also provide produce that is used in both Winthrop’s and the Barn café.
 At some points throughout the year, produce and flowers are sold in our potting shed, near the Kitchen garden.
 Our extensive garden displays alongside the pots, urns and containers throughout the estate mean we have to grow on average 4,500 plants per year from seed from our greenhouses.